Travel guide

 The Caribbean has much more to offer.
 These islands complete the most common routes, especially on cruises that combine several stops on the same trip.

-If your itinerary touches three or more islands on the same trip, a regional Caribbean eSIM is almost always more cost-effective than buying one per country.
+If your itinerary includes three or more islands in the same trip, a regional Caribbean eSIM is almost always more cost-effective than buying one per country.
 Do the math according to your route.

 How much data to take for the Caribbean

-Calculating your gigabytes well saves you money and prevents you from running out of data halfway through your trip.
-It depends on how much you use your phone outside the hotel's WiFi.
+Properly calculating your gigabytes saves you money and prevents you from running out of data halfway through your trip.
+It depends on how much you use your phone outside of hotel WiFi.

 Light 1-3 GB WhatsApp, occasional maps, email